I tried to open the classroom door and it was locked.

 This takes us both letting go of something and listening to each other to get somewhere better.

-And I like it.
-I’d rather have this intimate time with him than perfectly painted toenails.
-(And when I look at my toes, I smile about him.)
+And I’d rather have this intimate time with him than perfectly painted toenails.

 I’m praying over your marriage today, also.